sass/sass/doc-src/SASS_REFERENCE.md

 {#load_paths-option} `:load_paths`
 : An array of filesystem paths which should be searched for Sass templates imported with the [`@import`](#import) directive.
-  This defaults to the working directory and, in Rails or Merb, whatever `:template_location` is.
+  This defaults to the working directory and, in Rack, Rails, or Merb, whatever `:template_location` is.

 {#line_numbers-option} `:line_numbers`